Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 Right in the heart of Guanajuato, you can enjoy an incredible sunset from Nigromante Rooftop while sipping delicious cocktails end eating a tasty meal.

-A stylish rooftop bar and restaurant to watch the spectacular views and citylights, have a drink and eat delicious tacos or hamburger (their specialty).
-During winter it can get cold but they offer blanket and they have eaters.
+A stylish rooftop bar and restaurant to watch the spectacular views and city lights, have a drink and eat delicious tacos or a hamburger (their specialty).
+During winter, it can get cold, but they offer blankets, and they have heaters.
 A cute place to spend the evening.

-The exclusive roof top terrace from this luxury hotel is a must if you are in Guanajuato.
-Sip your expensive drink, have a snack and while enjoying the cozy atmosphere with stunning views.
+The exclusive rooftop terrace of this luxury hotel is a must if you are in Guanajuato.
+Sip your expensive drink, have a snack, and enjoy the cozy atmosphere with stunning views.

-On a different note, I also enjoyed a delicious breakfast in the hotel internal courtyard.
+On a different note, I also enjoyed a delicious breakfast in the hotel’s internal courtyard.

 Cafes in Guanajuato where to work remotely